 In 2011, I started felting after taking a felting workshop with Sue Firkser in Dundas and falling in love with the feel of the wools and silks she uses in her fibre art.
 Wet and needle felted works have become another form of expression for me to explore and I enjoy the the immediacy of the artform compared with pottery.

 As I look back on my life I realize that it has been a puzzle made up of many converging parts, both curved and straight and intuitively assembled like one of my tree bling necklaces.
 Hard work, happenstance, personal vision, teaching, good luck and the love and support of my husband and as well as my friends have created the artist I am today.

 Over the years, I have gained great joy and fulfillment from making pottery.
 I love the process - the feel of the smooth cool clay in my hands as I mold it into a shape is very therapeutic.
 But I also love how my work connects me with people.
 I enjoy meeting and talking to customers at my sales, and I like having them see the studio and garden that inspires my work.
 When they take one of my pieces home, I feel privileged to have become a little part of their daily life.

-I have given pottery and felting workshops and private lessons in my studio and currently teach pottery at the Oakville Art Society.
+I have given pottery and felting workshops and private lessons in my studio and currently teach felting classes for adults at the Brant Hills Community Centre through the City of Burlington.
 I really enjoy sharing my ideas and techniques with others.

 My work is in private collections in Canada, US and Europe.
-I sell my work from my studio, as well as at the Art Gallery of Burlington's spring and fall Guild sales, at the Potters’ Guild of Hamilton and Region spring and fall sales in Dundas, and at the Dundas Studio Tour.
-In June each year, I hold a Garden Show and Sale in my own garden with invited guest artists, where people can see my art in its “natural setting”.
+I sell my work from my studio, as well as at the Art Gallery of Burlington's spring and fall Guild sales, at the Potters’ Guild of Hamilton and Region spring and fall sales in Dundas, and at the Milton Studio Tour.
+On the first weekend of June each year, I hold a Garden Show and Sale in my own garden with invited guest artists, where people can see my art in its “natural setting”.
 Check out my upcoming events.